zouhour-guiras/Spring-School-Docs/docs/Week 1.md

 **<div style="color: Royalblue;">Javascript : functions used with a user action</div>**

 Some examples : <br>
-- alert : opens a window with a given message,
+- alert : opens a window with a given message,<br>
-- modifier window.location to go to another page,
+- modifier window.location to go to another page,<br>
-- document.write: writes a given text,
+- document.write: writes a given text,<br>
-- setTimeout et setInterval allow respectively to delay and to repeat an instruction;
+- setTimeout et setInterval allow respectively to delay and to repeat an instruction;<br>
-- focus : allows to activate an element of the page (like the box to be filled in a form), blur to deactivate it.
+- focus : allows to activate an element of the page (like the box to be filled in a form), blur to deactivate it.<br>

 ```js linenums="1"
 //trigger immediate alert (alert)